prow57/agri-assist-ai/README.md

 **Project Name:** AgriAssist AI

 **Overview:**
 AgriAssist-AI is an innovative AI-driven agricultural advisory and system designed to empower farmers with advanced tools for optimizing their farming practices.
-Leveraging cutting-edge technologies in machine learning and computer vision, AgriVision AI provides real-time insights and recommendations to enhance crop health, soil quality, and overall farm productivity.
+Making use of  cutting-edge technologies in machine learning and computer vision, AgriAssist-AI provides real-time insights and recommendations to enhance crop health, soil quality, and overall farm productivity.

+**Project Structure:**
+This repository is structured as follows:

+backend/: This directory contains the backend code of the agriAssist-AI platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework. frontend/: On this branch you will find the frontend code for the AgriAssist-AI platform, implemented using JavaScript, React, and Dart. ussd/: This directory contains the trained Generative AI models used by Afrochat to enhance the platform's capabilities.
+The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems such as visual question answering (VQA). bot/: This directory contains the source code for the telegram bot to make it usable from within telegram groups or chat with the telegram bot.

 **Key Features:**
 1. **Leaf Scanning:**